Basic g5.6 is about Jesus, faith, hope, and love instead of religion.

 “Empty religion has no power.
-What matters is real faith that makes you really love people.” – Galatians 5:6
+What matters is real faith that makes you love people.”
+Galatians 5:6

-If you are looking for the attributes below, let’s connect and grow in Christ together!
+Are you looking for “one another” community with the attributes below?
+Let’s connect and follow Jesus together!

 Good Purpose: